fbenard/mao-core/README.md

 # Mão Core

-`mao-core` is a component that can be used to implement a new microservice.
+`mao-core` is a library that can be used to implement microservices.

 ## Getting started